spsforks/QB64-Wiki/SCREEN-(function).md

 ## Example(s)

-*Example 1:* Finding the text foreground and background colors in SCREEN 0 only:
+Finding the text foreground and background colors in SCREEN 0 only:

 ```vb